elidoran/cosmos-blaze-this/README.md

 Provides a consistent `this` to all [cosmos:blaze-profiles](http://github.com/elidoran/cosmos-blaze-profiles) functions.

 Added options for all functions so this functionality requires specifying `this:true` in the options.
-That way, all existing use of the standard functions are not affected.
+Then, all existing uses of the standard functions are not affected.

 ## Install